pymor/pymor/README.md

     # download and install pymess wheel for your architecture

-If you are not operating in a virtual environment, you can pass the optional `--user` argument to pip, pyMOR will then only be installed for your local user, not requiring administrator privileges.
+If you are not operating in a virtual environment, you can pass the optional `--user` argument to pip. pyMOR will then only be installed for your local user, not requiring administrator privileges.

 To install the latest development version of pyMOR, execute

     pip install git+https://github.com/pymor/pymor#egg=pymor[full]